Revisiting the Bohr Model of the Atom through Brownian Motion of the Electron: Radial, Polar, and Azimuthal Distributions of Electron Positions Around the Atom

 \section{Radial, Polar, and Azimuthal Distributions of Electron Positions Around the Atom}

-If we record the electron’s spherical coordinates and create histograms for each coordinate component’s distribution, after sufficient time, Figure~\ref{fig:radial_polar_azimuthal_distribution} demonstrates that the radial, polar, and azimuthal distributions of the electron coordinates in the $(1,0,0)$ state match the theoretical distributions predicted by Bohr’s rule and the theoretical wave function.
+We record the electron’s spherical coordinates along the simulated trajectory and histogram each coordinate component.
+Figure~\ref{fig:radial_polar_azimuthal_distribution} shows that, after sufficient time, the radial, polar, and azimuthal distributions of the electron coordinates in the $(1,0,0)$ state match the theoretical distributions predicted by the Born rule and the theoretical wave function.

-If $R_{n\ell}(r)$ is the radial part of the wave function defined in Eq.~\eqref{eq:radial_wave_function}, $\Theta_{\ell m}(\theta)$ is the polar part defined in Eq.~\eqref{eq:normalized_legendre_poly}, and $\Phi_{m}(\phi)$ is the azimuthal part defined in Eq.~\eqref{eq:phi_m_real}, the probability distribution of the electron’s spherical components is:
+If $R_{n\ell}(r)$ is the radial part of the wave function defined in Eq.~\eqref{eq:radial_wave_function}, $\Theta_{\ell m}(\theta)$ is the polar part defined in Eq.~\eqref{eq:normalized_legendre_poly}, and $\Phi_{m}(\phi)$ is the azimuthal part defined in Eq.~\eqref{eq:phi_m_complex}, the probability distribution of the electron’s spherical components is:

 In Figure~\ref{fig:radial_and_azimuthal_distribution_2p0}, we show the radial and angular distributions of the electron in the $(2,1,0)$ state after a sufficiently long simulation time.
 The simulation results are in good agreement with the theoretical probability densities.